Blood Pressure Analyzer

 The low-pass filter and its cutoff frequency.

-• Calibration Detection Settings:
+• Calibration and BP Event Detection Settings:

 The sensitivity of the automatic calibration detection.